 As a student studying Religion at New College, you will work closely with your faculty advisor to devise a plan of study that matches your interests and goals.
 You will also learn to be self aware as you explore questions that engage both religious faith and practice.
 Our students tell us this freedom to drive their own education energizes their studies.
 As one New College Religion professor said, “I love teaching religion because we help our students engage this complex, important and often neglected area of academic thought.”

-In the face of the influence of religion in the intellectual heritage of both Western and non-Western cultures, the program provides the beginning student with an understanding of the complexity of religious phenomena and offers the advanced student a variety of methods appropriate to such study.
+In light of the pivotal role religion has played in shaping selves, societies, and cultures from ancient times to the present, the program provides the beginning student with an understanding of the complexity of religious phenomena and offers the advanced student a variety of methods appropriate to such study.

 Interdisciplinary majors, or senior projects linking religion to other areas of inquiry, are particularly encouraged.